 Negotiate and Purchase Jewelry Like a Pro

-Read on for tips and tactics on how to negotiate with a pawn broker, to get the best price at almost any pawn shop.
+Read on for tips and strategies for negotiating with a pawn broker to secure the best deal at nearly any pawn shop.

 Know what the item is worth.
 Once you have a specific item in mind that you want to buy, research what it’s worth new, and more importantly, the value in its existing condition.